ghadd/ghadd/README.md

 # Hello boys and girls 🖐️

 I'm a 2nd stage student of SE.
-I'm loving linux and python, though had lots of other experience to.
+I'm loving linux and python, though had lots of other experience too.
 Nowadays onto ML & AI, though glad to have my mindset leaning towards any other interesting project 🌄

 ## Working and living in sake of simplicity and clearness 🥛